jimmykallhagen/Nordix-Yggdrasil/nordix-theme/nordix-dynamic-theme/README.md

 ## **Nordix principles - Honor the developers**

-- Nordix desktop environment Yggdrasil is built upon the hard work of several outstanding open-source projects.
+- Nordix theme for Yggdrasil is built upon the hard work of several outstanding open-source projects.
 - All credit for the foundational work belongs to the original developers.
 Here are the projects that make this possible:

 ### The projects that make this possible: